 Summary

-In summary, the above is a common heat treatment scheme for D2 steel.
-There are several details to consider in this process, such as uneven heating, which can cause deformation or cracking.
+In summary, the above is a standard heat treatment scheme for D2 steel.
+Several details should be considered in this process, including uneven heating, which can lead to deformation or cracking.
 Overheating or over-soaking during austenitizing can lead to excessive grain growth, making the steel brittle.
-For the results of D2 steel heat treatment, hardness measurement alone is insufficient to confirm whether the heat treatment is appropriate.
+For the results of D2 steel heat treatment, D2 steel hardness measurement alone is insufficient to confirm whether the heat treatment is appropriate.
 Other performance indicators, such as strength, toughness, wear resistance, and microstructural characteristics, better reflect the quality.

 - ASM International.
 (1991).
 ASM Handbook, Volume 4: Heat Treating.
 ASM International. ↩︎